ian-coccimiglio/skeletal_muscle_toolbox/README.md

 # Skeletal Muscle Imaging Tools
-Distributing macros for scientific skeletal muscle imaging in ImageJ and Fiji.
+Distributing tools for scientific skeletal muscle imaging in ImageJ and Fiji.

-This repository consolidates various skeletal muscle imaging pipelines from published literature.

 ## Table of Contents